SMSPIRITUALITY—MEDIA

 The yama and what it covers

-Asteya is the third of the five yamas — the outward ethical restraints that open the eight-limbed path of Patañjali's [Yoga Sūtras](lexicon:yoga-sutras) (II.30).
+Asteya is the third of the five yamas, the outward ethical restraints that open the eight-limbed path of Patañjali's [Yoga Sūtras](lexicon:yoga-sutras) (II.30).
 The Sanskrit compound is the privative a- (not) prefixed to steya (theft), the abstract noun derived from the verbal root stī, to steal.
 The text is brief.
-The yama is named at II.30 — ahiṃsā-satya-asteya-brahmacarya-aparigrahā yamāḥ — placed third in the list because the classical commentary of Vyāsa reads *ahiṃsā* (non-injury) as the root of which the other four are unfoldings, and treats asteya as the third unfolding: after the discipline of action (ahiṃsā) and the discipline of speech (*satya*), the discipline of relation to what is not the practitioner's own.
+The yama is named at II.30: ahiṃsā-satya-asteya-brahmacarya-aparigrahā yamāḥ.
+It falls third in the list because the classical commentary of Vyāsa reads *ahiṃsā* as the root of which the other four are unfoldings.
+Asteya is the third: after the discipline of action (ahiṃsā) and the discipline of speech (*satya*), the discipline of relation to what is not the practitioner's own.
 The technical reading the commentary supplies is broader than the surface meaning.
-Steya is not only the legal taking of objects the practitioner does not own — though that is included — it is anything taken without being given.
+Steya covers not only the legal taking of objects the practitioner does not own (that is included) but anything taken without being given.
 The temporal extension covers attention claimed without offer, labour extracted without acknowledgement, credit assumed for what was done by another, recognition pursued ahead of the work that earns it.
 The mental extension covers covetousness itself: the imagined possession of what is not yet held, which the commentary treats as the seed-form (saṃskāra) from which the surface act of theft eventually arises.

 The siddhi the text attaches

-Patañjali's [Yoga Sūtras](lexicon:yoga-sutras) attach a specific *siddhi* to the deep cultivation of asteya at II.37: asteya-pratiṣṭhāyāṃ sarva-ratna-upasthānamwhen asteya is firmly established, the practitioner finds all jewels approaching.
+Patañjali's [Yoga Sūtras](lexicon:yoga-sutras) attach a specific *siddhi* to the deep cultivation of asteya at II.37: asteya-pratiṣṭhāyāṃ sarva-ratna-upasthānam (when asteya is firmly established, the practitioner finds all jewels approaching).
 The lineage reads the promise in a particular way.
-The commentary is unambiguous that sarva-ratna-upasthāna is not the acquisition of literal wealth by supernatural means; the jewels the Sūtras name are the resources the practice itself requires, and what the deep cultivation of the yama makes available is the structural condition under which what is needed arrives without being chased.
-The reading converges with the aparigraha settlement at II.39 — aparigraha-sthairye janma-kathaṃtā-saṃbodhaḥ, settled aparigraha yields knowledge of how the present birth was acquired — in treating the siddhis as depth-markers of the relevant yama rather than as rewards advertised to the practitioner.
-The classical commentary's reading is that the practitioner whose attention has been thoroughly withdrawn from the gesture of grasping toward what is not yet possessed is in a structurally different relation to what arrives in the practice's field.
-The promise reads as fanciful to the modern reader, in the same register the other yamas' siddhis read in; the lineage treats it as indicative of the operative depth rather than as transactional bait.
+The commentary is clear that sarva-ratna-upasthāna is not the acquisition of literal wealth by supernatural means.
+The jewels the Sūtras name are the resources the practice itself requires.
+Deep cultivation of the yama makes available the structural condition under which what is needed arrives without being chased.
+The reading converges with the aparigraha settlement at II.39 (aparigraha-sthairye janma-kathaṃtā-saṃbodhaḥ: settled aparigraha yields knowledge of how the present birth was acquired) in treating the siddhis as depth-markers rather than advertised rewards.
+The practitioner whose attention has been thoroughly withdrawn from the gesture of grasping is, the commentary holds, in a structurally different relation to what arrives in the practice's field.
+The promise reads as fanciful to the modern reader.
+The lineage treats it as indicative of operative depth, not transactional bait.

 Where to encounter it